 Two bills sent to the Commission relate to providing standards for roads built by developers.
-Under current law, all planning commissions are authorized to adopt requirements for subdivision roads.2 House Bill 3040 (Elam) [Senate Bill 3171 (Haynes)], which applied only to roads in cities' planning regions outside their corporate limits, would have required those municipalities to accept full responsibility for new subdivision roads, relieving the county of any responsibility for those roads.
+Under current law, all planning commissions are authorized to adopt requirements for subdivision roads.1 House Bill 3040 (Elam) [Senate Bill 3171 (Haynes)], which applied only to roads in cities' planning regions outside their corporate limits, would have required those municipalities to accept full responsibility for new subdivision roads, relieving the county of any responsibility for those roads.
 In effect, this legislation would consolidate responsibility for these roads in the municipalities, but there is no consensus among city officials in support of it.
-House Bill 3105 (Faison) [Senate Bill 2876 (Southerland)] would have permitted a developer and lot purchasers to enter into a private road maintenance agreement for the development of roads in a subdivision with the agreement to become restrictive covenants to run with the land and be recorded with the deed or plat of the development.
+House Bill 3105 (Faison) [Senate Bill 2876 (Southerland)] would have permitted a developer and lot purchasers to agree through restrictive covenants to develop and maintain the roads in a subdivision themselves.
+These restrictive covenants would run with the land and be recorded with the deed or plat of the development.
 A planning commission could not prohibit private road maintenance agreements and, consequently, could not deny subdivision plat approval simply because the roads are private instead of public.
-It is unclear whether a planning commission would be able to require such road to meet the construction standards adopted for subdivision roads.
-The concern leading to introduction of this bill is the cost to build roads to municipal standards, but that concern is not widespread because the benefits in terms of safety and the long-term cost to maintain these roads outweighs it.
+It is unclear whether a planning commission would be able to require such roads to meet the construction standards adopted for subdivision roads.
+The concern leading to introduction of this bill is the cost to build roads to municipal standards, but that concern is outweighed by the benefits of both increased safety and lower long-term maintenance costs.